Privacy and cookies policy

 d.
 Legitimate interests

-- in order to protect the security of our networks e.g. when we receive external emails we will scan such emails for any threats.
+- To protect the security of our networks e.g. when we receive external emails we will scan such emails for any threats.

 - As part of our work to grow and maintain our Supporters’ Circle.
 Further information can be found in clause 5.

-- In order to capture your contact details when you have expressed a desire to remain in contact with NPC without wanting to opt-in to our direct mailing.
+- To capture your contact details when you have expressed a desire to remain in contact with NPC without wanting to opt-in to our direct mailing.

 NPC may use your personal information: